CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/overview.md

 ## **Lab 2 (B): Monitoring using Azure Monitor for AVD**

-In this lab we will be looking at the informatgion collected by Azure Monitoring with the help of log analytics workspace created earlier.
+In this lab we will be looking at the information collected by Azure Monitoring with the help of log analytics workspace created earlier.

 Click on the **Next** button present in the bottom-right corner of this lab guide.